6 steps to naming your new business

-Looking for the perfect brand name for your new startup, idea, or brand?
+Looking for the perfect brand name for your new startup?

 There’s no doubt that choosing the perfect brand name is one of the most exciting and important elements of startup branding…